coatespt/cursor-twitter/SESSION_NOTES.md

 The receiving phase:

 - Maintains an in-memory sliding window of the latest Tweets.
 This is not to be confused with the word-count window.
 This window is much shorter and holds the entire Tweet struct for the last several cycles of busy-word processing.

-- A cycle, or batch, is few seconds worth of Tweets (e.g. two to ten seconds) so this window will typically hold less than the most recent minute's worth of Tweets.
-These Tweets are kept available for the clustering phase that will happen at the end of every busy word processing batch.
-They are continually aged out and discarded to limit the size in memory.
+Typically less than a minute of Tweets.They are continually aged out and discarded to limit the size in memory.

-- Extracts the words from each Tweet and normalizes them, unifying the case, dealing with diacritics and such, discarding junk words, etc.
+- Extracts the words from each Tweet and normalizes them, unifying the case, deals with diacritics and such, discards junk words, etc, resulting in a stream of meaningful tokens.

-- Puts the tokens on a queue for the off-line frequency calculations to use.
-This results in the periodic asynchronous frequency calculations having very little speed impact for the main pipeline.
+- Puts the tokens on a queue for the off-line frequency calculations to use for the periodic asynchronous frequency calculations.

-- Checks a global table to see if a "three part key" (3pk) has been computed for each token.
-If not, it computes one and sticks it in the lookup table.
+- Looks up the "three part key" (3pk) for each token.
+If one doesn't yet exist, it computes one for the token and sticks it in the lookup table.

-Busy words are computed separatedly for each of the F frequency classes.
-Each busyword processor gets the data to work on as follows.

-- The main processing loop obtains the 3pk and frequency class for each token using the global table and the frequency class filters.
+- Obtains the frequency class for each token using the frequency class filters.

-- The 3pk is handed off to the corresponding busyword queue.
+- Puts the 3pk on the corresponding busyword queue.

-When one "batch" of incoming Tweets has been processed, the main processor puts a special 3pk on each queue to signal to the busyword processors that the latest batch is complete.
+When one "batch" (perhaps 10 or 20k) of incoming Tweets has been processed, the main processor puts a special 3pk on each queue to signal to the busyword processors that the latest batch is complete.
 The busyword processors all get the signal at the same place in the Tweet stream, which keeps them synchonized.

-With the handing off of the 3pk's for the current Tweet to the busy-word processor queues, the main processing loop is at its end, and it starts over with the next Tweet.
+With the handing off of the 3pk's for the tokens in the current Tweet to the busy-word processor queues, the main processing loop is at its end, and it starts over with the next Tweet.

 The queues for the frequency counting thread and the busy-word processing threads provide elasticity, so the no synchronization with the main loop is necessary other than what is implicit in the thread-safe queues.

 ## The 3pK's
 We haven't said exactly what a 3pk is.
-A 3pk is an ordered triple of hashes for some token or word.
+A 3pk is an ordered triple of hashes modulo C for some token or word.
 The hashes are each parameterized with a different value, so it is really just three pseudo-random numbers in a defined range.
 This size of this range is a global parameter, but it is ordinarily somewhere around a thousand or so for reasons that will be made clear later.

 As mentioned above, a global mapping of 3pk's to tokens, and tokens to 3pk's is maintained.
 If a 3pk corresponds to an existing token, it will always exist in this mapping.

 If the 3pk hash range is 1000, that gives a 3pk a logical space of a billion pseudo-random triples.
 There are only at most few million distinct words in the global computation at any one time, so there is a possibility of a collision for any given token.
-However, as we will see later, collisions are not very harmful.
+However, as we will see later, collisions are neither terribly frequent or very harmful.

 The range can be increased to reduce this probablility farther, but there are computational costs to a larger range.
 How to compute the optimal range size is an open question.

 ## The Busyword Processor Threads

 Each of the F busyword processors works the same way.

+The frequency partitioning assures that the background frequency of the tokens received by the busyword processor are appoximately equal.

-The hashes from each 3pk are used to index into three arrays of counters.
-(The array size is the same as the 3pk range.)
+The hashes from each 3pk are used to index into three arrays of counters of size C. (The array size is the same as the 3pk range.)
 One counter in each of the three arrays gets bumped for each incoming 3pk.

-Because the 3pk values are pseudo random, if every word had the same probability, the counts would have a Gaussian distribution.
+Because the 3pk values are pseudo random, if every word has the same probability, the counts would have a Gaussian distribution.

 However, we are assuming that some are anomalously busy (after all, that is the point of the exercise.)
 Therefore, some of the counters will have exceptionally high counts.
 For instance, if you have 10,000 Tweets in a batch, with an average of 10 tokens in each Tweet text, that's 100,000 tokens spread over, say, 24 busyword processors.
 This means the counter values would average about 3.3 when the signal 3pk is detected (-1, -1, -1) at which point the processor suspends reading the queue and processes a batch.

 - A Z-score is computed for each counter.
-Random 3pK would have a very predictable Gaussian distribution, and a Z-score is a normalized standard deviation that gives the improbability of any given count's deviation from the mean due to randomness.
+Random 3pKs would have a very predictable Gaussian distribution, and a Z-score is a normalized standard deviation that gives the improbability of any given count's deviation from the mean due to randomness.

-- The Z's average to 0, by definition (Z can be positive or negative), and the higher the Z, the less likely the value is just random variation.
+- The average Z is 0, by definition (Z can be positive or negative), and the higher the Z, the less likely that a large value is just random variation.
 Any statistics book will give a fuller explanation.

-- Suffice it to say here that scores beyond 4.0 would very rarely occur if all words in the frequency class were arriving at their normal rate.
-Something like one per cycle.
+- Suffice it to say here that scores beyond 4.0 would very rarely occur if all words in the frequency class were arriving at their normal background rate.
+Something like once or fewer per cycle.
 In other words, counters with high Z scores probably did not get their high counts by random chance.
+That's what Z means.

-- An arbitrary Z-score is set in configuration.
-This Z says how high the counter value must be to be considered anomalous.
+- An arbitrary Z-score is set in configuration for each frequency class.
+(The specific values are chosen to keep the number of busywords manageable.)

 Here is where the magic happens:

-- The sets of indexes of the counters with freakishly high Z scores are collected for each of the three counter arrays.
-The cardinality of the set is much smaller than the number of counters.
+- The sets of indexes of counters with freakishly high Z scores are collected for each of the three counter arrays.
+Note that we chose Z to keep cardinality of the set quite small relative to the number of counters.
+One to ten would be good target sizes for the set.

 - The Cartesian product of the three index sets is computed.
-This gives you a large set of three-part keys, some of which should correspond to actual words, and the others (the vast majority) are just junk.
+This gives you a large set of three-part keys, some of which should correspond to actual words, and the others (the vast majority) are just spurious junk.
 The lambs are separated from the goats by checking for whether each 3pk exists in the global mapping.

-- The residuum that correspond to actual words givea you the busy words for the current window.
+- The residuum that correspond to actual words gives you the busy words for the current window.
 Note that this is a somewhat leaky filter.
 Some randomly generated 3pk's will usually correspond to real tokens just by random chance.
 This is because with a range of 1000, there are only a billion possible keys.
 We will see later that this is relatively harmless.

 ## Processing the Batch of Busywords.